AMERICAN VALUES AND ASSUMPTIONS

 - Gary Althen

-In this chapter excerpt, Althen focuses on nine central value and assumptions shared by the majority of people living in the United States.
+In this chapter excerpt, Althen focuses on nine central values and assumptions shared by the majority of people living in the United States.
 He contrasts these cultural patterns with those of other nations and describes the types of problems and misunderstandings that can occur when people from different cultures, with diverse beliefs and perceptions, interact.

 Individualism